 Back-to-School Speech-Language Activities for Elementary Students

-Do you have elementary students with language goals on your caseload this year?
+Looking for ideas for the new school year?
 I’ve got some back-to-school Speech-Language activities for you (including a freebie) . . . and most are no-prep or low-prep!

 (If you looking for back-to-school speech-language activities geared more toward early language skills for students who need lots of visuals, check out this article.)